Instruction Handlers#

 S

-is called if the statement is among the observed instructions, as specified in MoiraConfig.h
+function if the instruction is among those being observed, as specified in MoiraConfig.h

 .

-The next code section is only relevant in simple cycle mode.
-In this mode macro CYCLES_DN
+The following section is only relevant in simple cycle mode:

 .
 In our example, it expands to sync(6)